orcestra-campaign/flightplanning/notebooks/on_flight/README.md

 ### Usage

-0) Copy the file HALO-flightID.ipynb to another file, replacing "flightID" with the actual flight ID.
+0) Copy the latest HALO-flightID.ipynb to another file, replacing "flightID" with the actual flight ID.

 1) Set the flight takeoff time and forecast initialisation time in the second code block of the iphython notebook.